vbaconnet-ledger/developer-portal/_docs/coin/general-architecture.md

 ## Global architecture overview

 --- This is my contribution
--- And this is mine
+-- And this is mine, this is a test

 <!-- ------------- Image ------------- -->
 [![App architecture](../images/general-architecture-live.png)](../images/general-architecture-live.png)